timbru31/mms-stockshock/README.md

 ---

-Built by (c) Tim Brust and contributors.
+Built by (c) Tim Prüssing and contributors.
 Released under the GPL v3 license.